DonAugwin/Serie-A-analytics-to-predict-teams-that-will-qualify-for-UCL-and-UEL/README.md

 When it comes to individual algorithm, the SVM with linear kernel performs really well.

 But when stacking is done, it predicts the result with very good accuracy.

+fbref.com and transfermarkt are the websites used.
+Similar analysis can be done for other domestic leagues like English Premier League, Bundesliga, Ligue 1 and all other football leagues played around the world.